Protesting Your Assessment to Lower Your Property Taxes

 In my real estate career, I often meet homeowners that do not understand the difference between Appraised Value for taxes and Resale Value of their home.
-The first number is what our taxes are based on and has very little to do with the second number.
-A high taxable value does not necessarily mean our homes will sell for more when the time comes.
+The Appraised Value is what our taxes are based on and is not necessarily our Resale Value.
+A high taxable value does not mean our homes will sell for more when the time comes.
 It does mean we pay more taxes.
-It’s my goal to help homeowners understand the difference and keep as much money in their pockets as possible.
-Therefore, I spend a large amount of time, during the spring, helping homeowners that I know prepare for our Tax Appraisal Protests.
+It’s my goal to help fellow neighbors and homeowners understand the difference and keep as much money in their pockets as possible.
+Therefore, I spend a large amount of time, during the spring, helping homeowners prepare for our tax appraisal protests.

 What to Expect?

 When the updated value is set, as homeowners we receive the Notice of Appraised Value letter from the county.
-In the Dallas Fort Worth Metroplex, our notices came out this week, mid-April, as expected.
-Did you receive yours?
-I did.
+In the Dallas Fort Worth Metroplex, our notices come out mid-April.
 It is important to watch for this notice in the mail and act quickly because we have a short timeframe in which to plead our case.
 The typical deadline is 30 days after we receive the notice or May 15th, whichever is later.
-I received my notice on April 17, as many other homeowners did and that leaves us precious little time to research and plead our case if we believe the new value is too high.
-Near the end of this year, typically in October, we will receive our actual tax bill calculating the updated Appraised Value multiplied by the current Tax Rate with a deadline to pay the annual taxes by January 31st of the next calendar year, but that is later and now we must focus on the current deadline.
+Last year I received my notice on April 17, as many other homeowners did and that leaves us precious little time to research and plead our case if we believe the new taxable value is too high.
+Near the end of this year, typically in October, we will receive our actual tax bill calculating the updated Appraised Value multiplied by the current Tax Rate with a deadline to pay the annual taxes by January 31st of the next calendar year, but that is information for later and now we must focus on the current deadline.

-Although we all pay property taxes, it’s important to confirm that we pay a reasonable amount based on the true value of our homes and land.
+Although we all pay property taxes, it’s important to confirm that we each pay our fair share based on the true value of our homes and land.
 Many homes can get overvalued.
-Tax assessors have a big job and often apply a general percentage increase across the board to the majority of properties, simply because there is not the time to evaluate each property individually every year.
+Tax assessors have a big job and often apply a general percentage increase across the board to the majority of properties, simply because there is not enough time to evaluate each property individually every year.
 As homeowners, it’s up to us to review the updated value of our properties and file a property tax protest if we disagree with the value.

 What are our Options if We Disagree with the Appraised Value?

 There are several options, in most Texas counties, to protest our taxable value.
 Some counties allow you to file your protest online, some offer a phone interview and most will allow us to come into their office and sit down with a property appraiser for an informal review.
-My opinion is that the last option, informal review is best, initially.
-If we do not come to a reasonable agreement with the appraiser at this meeting, we do have the option to request a Formal Review of the Appraisal Review Board.
+My opinion is that the last option, an informal review is best, initially.
+If we do not come to a reasonable agreement with the appraiser at this meeting, we do have the option to request a Formal Review with the Appraisal Review Board.
 If we plan to go before the Appraisal Review Board, we have to file that intention before the May 15 deadline.
-That appeal will take place after informal reviews are complete this year.
-The details about how, when and where to protest are included with the Notice of Appraised Value we received from the county.
+That appeal will take place after informal reviews are complete or after May 15.
+The details about how, when and where to protest are included with the Notice of Appraised Value from the county.
 It’s important to read them carefully, so as not to miss the deadline.

 After Receiving Your Assessment Letter, Consult a Realtor.

 As a trusted Realtor I can help find 3-5 comparable properties that look to be similar to the property in question.
-We look for homes that sold the previous year, between 1/1/2017 – 12/31/2017, in the same area and that are similar in size, age and amenity level to use as “comps”.
+We look for homes that sold the previous year, in the same area and that are similar in size, age and amenity level to use as “comps”.
 The comps can then be used to support a claim that the property is overvalued.

 Typically, I have two kinds of chats this time of year – (1) Great News! 👍🏻We can use recent comps to plead a good case that your property is overvalued and reduce your tax burden.
 (2) Good News/Bad News!
 Your property is worth more than we thought, but your tax bill is going up accordingly.

 Trusted Realtors will take time to help review statements and pull together a list of comps that will help cases for friends and family.
-The news this time of year can be stunning if our tax bills are moving up dramatically, but it can also be a reality check about the value of our properties and that it may be the time to consider the option of selling.
+The news this time of year can be stunning if our tax bills are moving up dramatically, but it can also be a reality check about the value of our properties and that it may be the time to consider a move or some upgrades.

 We Plan to Meet with an Appraiser.
 What Evidence Do We Need?